pableras93/SwiftViperArch/README.md

 # SwiftViperArch
-A base VIPER architecture for a Swift project
+A base VIPER architecture with RxSwift for a Swift project